What to Do When Your Kids Need a Therapist

 Zimmerman

-Pediatrician Mark Klier of Ogden Pediatrics in Chili tells parents to ask a doctor or other trusted professional to help explain to your child the importance of giving pediatric therapy a chance.
+Pediatrician Mark Klier of Ogden Pediatrics in Chili tells parents to ask a doctor or other trusted professional to help explain to your child the importance of giving therapy a chance.
 He advises to never force or threaten a kid who digs their heels in.
 He can often convince a resistant child to go to their appointments.

 What’s Next?